TheCozbrozYT/autoclicker/README.md

 # AutoClicker

 A customizable auto-clicker application with a graphical user interface built in Python.
 This tool allows you to automate mouse clicks with adjustable speed and positioning options.
+It achieved about 60 CPS on a 1 second clicks/second test and a consistent 58 for other longer tests.

 ## Features